lundstrj/mailbox/README.md

 ## Platform
 I went with a Raspberry Pi Pico WH running MicroPython since I have previous experience with Python and the tooling around Raspberry devices is usually quite nice to work with.
-In addition to the hardware I also use a Home Assistant server (not that it matters but runs in Raspberry Pi4) to visualize the data from the mailbox.
+In addition to the hardware I also use a Home Assistant server (not that it matters but it runs on Raspberry Pi4) to visualize the data from the mailbox.
+I also use ntfy.sh to send notifications to my phone when mail has been delivered.

 This is local first setup (with the option to pay for Home Assistant Cloud in the future if I should want to).
 In order to still get notifications on my phone I have set up a little companion app which subscribes to topic the Pico can post to.
-I went with https://ntfy.sh/ for this,
+I went with https://ntfy.sh/ for this.

 ### Elaboration
 I consider cloud functionality to be an unnecessary attack vector and an inconvenience for most of my use cases.
 Sure, it might be occasionally nice to have, but I prefer to keep things local and under my control.
-This and the truly outstanding tooling around Raspberry Pi devices is why I went with Home Assistant on a Raspberry Pi.
+This preference and the truly outstanding tooling around Raspberry Pi devices is why I went with Home Assistant on a Raspberry Pi (instead of some cloud service).

 I chose a MacBook Pro for my development environment simply because I have one.
 Without the MBP I would have used a Linux machine with all the same tooling.
-Also, we are in Småland so why pay for a cloud service unless you need to?
+Also, we are in Småland so why pay for things unless you need to?

 (it makes sense to pay for a service such a GCP or AWS for when you don't want to or cant host your own metal.
 Using a cloud service to see the temperature in the room you are in is almost perverse)

+### Scaling
+This little hobby project is not designed with scaling in mind.
+A Pico is gross overkill for what this project does.
+The physical nature of the project also doesn't scale well as it currently needs custom installation to meet the specific mailbox the user happens to have.
+HOWEVER, the software aspects of this project are fairly well suited for scale.
+The system is very quiet on the network, only sending about 3 request per day so any server setup to receive the data would be able to handle a large number of mailboxes.
+The selected push notification service (ntfy.sh) is also well suited for scale as it has paid service and should be able to handle a large number of notifications.
+It is also open enough to allow you to host your very own ntfy server which you can scale to your heart's delight.

 ## Code
-The code can be found in this repo, you want the main.py file.
+The code can be found in this repo, you want the `main.py` file.
 Stick that on a Pico W (or WH) and watch it go.
 I have taken some care to handle different setups from my own (you don't need all of my sensors, the buzzer nor the LEDs).
 You can also configure the pins to match your setup by editing the `settings.yaml` file.

 The code is split into two main parts: